sol/rewrite-with-location/README.markdown

  1. The first argument to `REWRITE_WITH_LOCATION` has to refer to a function in the same module, the second argument has to be in scope
- 1. The type of the second argument must be `Location -> a`, where `a` is the type of the first argument
+ 1. The type of the second argument must be `Location -> a`, where `a` is the type of the first argument. (__Note__: For backwards compatibility, it might make more sense to use `String` in place of `Location`.
+However, having a proper `Location` type would allow things like filtering for originating module.)

 ## Disadvantages